monowar-mukul/OracleDBMonitoring/README.md

 4. **Backup critical changes**: Take backups before making structural changes
 5. **Monitor performance**: Some diagnostic queries can be resource-intensive
 6. **Customize as needed**: Adapt thresholds and parameters to your environment
+7. **Verify licensing**: Confirm you have appropriate Oracle licenses for tuning/diagnostic features

 ### Safety Notes